jherskovic/mpetl/README.md

 # MPETL

 An opinionated framework for big MultiProcessing Extract, Transform, Load jobs.
 Python 3 native.
+There's a Python 2 backport available in a separate branch if you want it; it may lag behind the master branch.

 ©2015 Jorge Herskovic <first initial + last name @ gee mail dot com>